dariocravero/developing-a-redux-edge-basic-renderer/rendering.md

 ## Connecting redux to our UI

-We now have a way to understand how our app changes in a structured way, we need to display that somehow and interact with our user.
+Now that we have a way to understand how our app changes in a structured way, we need to display that somehow and interact with our user.

 To get started we will work with a very basic view engine that renders to `console.log` and we will